JetBrains/amper/docs/Documentation.md

     languageVersion: 1.9
 ```

-A rusable library which could also be used as Framework in Xcode:
+A reusable library which could also be used as Framework in Xcode:
 ```yaml
 products:
   - type: lib